-Dr. Lavoie was previously a Summer Associate with Fish & Richardson (2001).
-She also worked as an Intellectual Property Specialist for Epix Pharmaceuticals, Inc. (1996-2000); as a Special Projects Coordinator for Environmental Waste Management Associates, Inc. (1995-1996); and as a Research Assistant at Princeton University (1990-1995).
+Prior to joining Fish, Dr. Lavoie worked as an Intellectual Property Specialist for Epix Pharmaceuticals, Inc. (1996-2000), as a Special Projects Coordinator for Environmental Waste Management Associates, Inc. (1995-1996), and as a Research Assistant at Princeton University (1990-1995).

 Selected presentations and publications

-Dr. Lavoie is the co-author of "Delivering Macro-Quality IP Protection for Nano-Sized Therapeutics," in press, Nanotechnology Law and Business.
-Dr. Lavoie also has numerous scientific publications directed to her doctoral research on the biophysical chemistry of protein folding and protein-DNA interactions.
+Dr. Lavoie has numerous scientific publications directed to her doctoral research studying the structure-function implications and energetics of protein folding and protein-DNA interactions.